 (10) Attach a copy of the protest.

-(b) After the contracting officer formulates the agency response, he/she may provide more detailed information relating to the position that the agency will take before filing the agency report in the protest action.
+(b) After the Contracting officer formulates the agency response, he/she may provide more detailed information relating to the position that the agency will take before filing the agency report in the protest action.

-(c) If required, the contracting officer shall schedule a formal briefing on the protest with the DASA(P) or Defense Procurement and Acquisition Policy subsequent to the submission of the follow-up information.
+(c) If required, the Contracting officer shall schedule a formal briefing on the protest with the DASA(P) or the Defense Pricing, Contracting, and Acquisition Policy subsequent to the submission of the follow-up information.

 5133.190 Reporting and analysis of bid protests.